ntheanh201/hortonworks-data-platform/README.md

 ### Sharing resources

-What about being able to share resources, how do you handle sharing & queuing, sales vs engineering team
+What about being able to share resources, how do you handle sharing & queuing?

 - In Hadoop clusters, sharing resources and queuing is typically managed through a resource manager and a scheduler.
 HDP uses Apache YARN as the resource manager and scheduler, which allows different teams and users to share resources and manage workloads.

-## How to provision HDP
+## How to setup HDP

-- Hiện tại, Hortonworks và Cloudera đã được merge lại với nhau -> Policy mới không cho phép download bộ cài HDP free nữa.
-  Cần phải download từ các nguồn khác, chỉ còn thấy bộ cài với CentOS 7
-- HDP on Geo: đang chạy bản nào, các thành phần trong hạ tầng như nào, version gì.
-  TODO
+- Currently, Hortonworks and Cloudera are merged -> Cannot install HDP from original source.
+  Download from other source, for CentOS 7.

 ### Ambari